fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

 * Why secrets are treated differently
 * Base64 encoding
   - This is not an encryption or secure it can easily be decoded
-  - it is ann encoding pattern that convert binaries like file,images or cert to text to be transmitted over system that can only handle text
+  - it is an encoding pattern that convert binaries like file,images or cert to text to be transmitted over system that can only handle text
   - It serves as a easy way for k8s to handle this values, it is not a security option
 * Secure env injection